SunkenYoon/PocketVQ_Project/README.md

 4. Translator : Includes Papago Translation API, working for Kor > Eng and Eng > Kor

 If you found any bugs, please report here : myysk0529@gmail.com.
 Thank you.

+---

+## HOW TO USE
+Open Android Studio > VCS > Checkout from Version Control > Git and paste this URL.